.

 • Disabled – Filters are NOT enabled on the primary encoder signal.

-Primary Encoder Type
+Primary Feedback Type

 • Quad A_B – Standard incremental-type quadrature encoders.
 No absolute position information is stored.